Jeenilpatel/cs326-final-Pi/Docs/milestone3.md

 Polished off HTML & CSS for the pages to be sure the site looks the best it can

 Jeenil Patel:
+Worked with Thomas to get the teamCreate function working for it to register to MongoDB correctly and write it to the Database
+Worked to create the readTeam function in order for the users to view the team Worked alongside Thomas (with help from William) in order to get the secrets.json to work for the purpose of holding the mongoDB link
+Created the mongoDB database for the team and did the Reveal Config variables (password stuff)

 Anthony Hong: